mgardzina/Perceptron/README.md

 ## 🧠 How It Works

 The perceptron algorithm:

 1. Initializes weights
 2. Computes prediction using:
    `activation(weights · x + bias)`
-3. Compares prediction with true label
+3. Compares the prediction with the true label
 4. Updates weights if the prediction was wrong
 5. Repeats for multiple epochs until convergence

-This algorithm is the foundation of modern neural networks (MLPs, deep learning).
+This algorithm is the foundation of modern neural networks.

 ---

 ## 📁 Project Structure

 Perceptron/
 │
 ├── perceptron.py # Core perceptron class and training logic
 ├── iris_type_predictor.py # Example using the Iris dataset
 └── README.md

 ---